 Time Horizon to market: Reflects product maturity and when the technology can be available in Connecticut.

 Track Record with other PAs: A qualitative assessment of the degree to which the measure appears to be offered by other states and PAs currently.
+This metric does not seek to assess if the measure is well established with other PAs, but to identify existing program concept in at least one jurisdiction to inform program design.

 Cost-Effectiveness: Reflect the expected cost-effectiveness of the measure in the absence of any incentives